cbeley/beleyenv/README.md

 This is not a complete list, but includes the interesting things.
 Start reading from `index.js` to get the full story.

--   Automatic daily home backups via [Borg](https://borgbackup.readthedocs.io/)
+-   Automatic incremental daily home backups via [Borg](https://borgbackup.readthedocs.io/)
     -   Complete with status notifications that will show up along-side all your other chromeOS notifications!
+    -   Automatic backup rotation
     -   [Read more about how to set this up here](#home-backups-via-borg)
 -   Latest [Kitty Terminal](https://sw.kovidgoyal.net/kitty/)
-    -   There are no up to date debian packages for kitty, so Beleyenv has custom scripts to retrieve the latest kitty, install it globally, and ensure the icon is properly configured.
+    -   There are no up to date Debian packages for kitty, so Beleyenv has custom scripts to retrieve the latest kitty, install it globally, and ensure the icon is properly configured.
     -   FYI, kitty is very fast -- much faster than the ChromeOS terminal app.
 -   A comprehensive Zsh set-up, configured in an opinionated way
     -   [Oh My Zsh](https://ohmyz.sh/)
     -   [Powerlevel10k](https://github.com/romkatv/powerlevel10k)
-    -   The best monospace font, [Fantasque Sans Mono](https://github.com/belluzj/fantasque-sans), patched with [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) for an amazing icon-rich terminal experience.
+    -   The best mono-space font, [Fantasque Sans Mono](https://github.com/belluzj/fantasque-sans), patched with [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) for an amazing icon-rich terminal experience.
     -   `ls` is aliased to [lsd](https://github.com/Peltoche/lsd), which takes advantage of nerd font's added icons.
     -   [Todo.txt-cli](https://github.com/todotxt/todo.txt-cli)
         -   Powerlevel10k plugin for it is also enabled.
 -   ChromeOS Alt-+ (The maximize/minimize keyboard shortcut)
     -   Configures [Sommolier](https://chromium.googlesource.com/chromiumos/platform2/+/413a646b5b7067a989bab2ef9fca0c3a4515cc22/vm_tools/sommelier/README.md) to allow ChromeOS to handle the Alt-+ shortcut.
-    -   Note that crostini by default now forwards the other window management shortcuts to ChromeOS.
+    -   Note that Crostini by default now forwards the other window management shortcuts to ChromeOS.
 -   Dark Theme
     -   Installs the [Adapta Nokto theme](https://github.com/adapta-project/adapta-gtk-theme)
     -   Theme set up to work to the full extent possible with _both_ qt and gtk.
-    -   Crostini's [Sommolier](https://chromium.googlesource.com/chromiumos/platform2/+/413a646b5b7067a989bab2ef9fca0c3a4515cc22/vm_tools/sommelier/README.md) is configured to make X apps use a titlebar color that matches Adapta Nokto
+    -   Crostini's [Sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/413a646b5b7067a989bab2ef9fca0c3a4515cc22/vm_tools/sommelier/README.md) is configured to make X apps use a title-bar color that matches Adapta Nokto
 -   [Sublime Text](https://www.sublimetext.com/)
     -   Automatic license file installation if you added it to `config.json`.
-    -   Also includes [Sublime Merge](https://www.sublimemerge.com/), but I'm still evaluating whether I want to purchase it or not, so not automatic license installation yet.
+    -   Also includes [Sublime Merge](https://www.sublimemerge.com/), but I'm still evaluating whether I want to purchase it or not, so no automatic license installation yet.
 -   [Docker](https://www.docker.com/)
     -   Automatically configured for use without sudo.
 -   [Steam](https://store.steampowered.com/)
     -   To not break my rule of making major system changes, it is installed via [flatpak](https://flathub.org/apps/details/com.valvesoftware.Steam)
     -   Overall I've had good luck with flatpak and steam.
 Your millage may vary for some games.
 Installing steam directly involves making some significant system changes that may cause issues down the road for you.
     -   You may need to do the following:
-        -   Uncomment GDK_SCALE change in index.js if you have a low dpi screen.
+        -   Uncomment the GDK_SCALE change in index.sh if you have a low DPI screen.
         -   Run Steam in "Low Density Mode" (right click the icon in your tray, select "Use Low Density"), ensure steam is completely exited, then restart.
         -   Disable hardware accelerated web frames in the steam preferences.
 It performed better for me with it off.
 -   Systemd journald tweaks
-    -   By default, the crostini container saves no logs to disk.
+    -   By default, the Crostini container saves no logs to disk.
 This also makes it impossible for users to view logs for their user's systemd services.
 Beleyenv turns logging to disk back on.
-    -   This may be undesirable if your chromebook has limited storage.
+    -   This may be undesirable if your Chromebook has limited storage.
 -   [The Fuck](https://github.com/nvbn/thefuck): One of the most useful CLI tools ever.
 -   Latest Node 12.x.x via the [NodeSource repo](https://github.com/nodesource/distributions)
     -   Includes latest Yarn from the official [Yarn repo](https://classic.yarnpkg.com/en/docs/install/#debian-stable)

 ## Why make this public?

 Apart from acting as an inspiration for setting up your own Linux environment on ChromeOS and overall just being an interesting project, I wanted to demonstrate how far Crostini has gotten.
 Crostini is built into ChromeOS and can be turned on with the click of a button.
 It can also be destroyed and re-created just as easily.
 Once it's enabled, all your Linux apps show up alongside your Android and ChromeOS apps.
 When opening a file, the open with dialog will show you options from your Linux environment and the application launcher shows all applications, regardless of their environment.
-Also, with the inclusion of new quality of life features in ChromeOS such virtual desks, it's quickly becoming my new favorite OS for overall software development (Though, it's not quite ready to replace my day-job's macbook).
+Also, with the inclusion of new quality of life features in ChromeOS such virtual desks, it's quickly becoming my new favorite OS for overall software development (Though, it's not quite ready to replace my day-job's MacBook).
 I'm also a huge fan of having a real, seamlessly integrated Linux distro I can set up my environment in, but still have a stable OS as the parent that runs great on laptops and lets me run Android apps for more casual things.
-I still use a macbook professionally, but I've always felt it's been more of a fight than I'd like to get my dev setup how I like, let alone keep it maintained and up to date.
+I still use a MacBook professionally, but I've always felt it's been more of a fight than I'd like to get my dev setup how I like, let alone keep it maintained and up to date.

 ## A note on performance

 You should still have realistic expectations about how well Linux will run for you on ChromeOS based on the hardware you have.
-You can't expect a cheap, low-powered chromebook to have stellar performance.
+You can't expect a cheap, low-powered Chromebook to have stellar performance.
 I personally have the Galaxy Chromebook, which everything in this repo runs extremely well on.
-If performance is important to you, you should consider some of the newer higher-end chromebooks with the latest generation CPU's.
-Also, while the Pixelbook (my previous chromebook) is still excellent, the newer generation CPU in the Galaxy Chromebook and other newer laptops completely blows it out of the water performance-wise.
+If performance is important to you, you should consider some of the newer higher-end Chromebooks with the latest generation CPUs.
+Also, while the Pixelbook (my previous Chromebook) is still excellent, the newer generation CPU in the Galaxy Chromebook and other newer laptops completely blows it out of the water performance-wise.

 ## Security Implications